leouieda/website/index.md

 ---
 title: Leonardo Uieda
-description: "Learning should be active.
-Software should be free.
-Science should be open."
+description: "Learning should be active.<br>Software should be free.<br>Science should be open."
 layout: home
 content:
     - blog